Women in Switzerland

-Women in Switzerland are women who live in and are from Switzerland.
-The legal and social role of Swiss women has evolved significantly from the mid-20th century onwards.
+Women in Switzerland refers to individuals who live in Switzerland or hold Swiss citizenship.
+Their legal and social status has changed substantially since the mid-20th century, in part because the expansion of women’s rights in Switzerland occurred later than in many other Western countries.
+Women in Switzerland gained the right to vote at the federal level on 7 February 1971, and gender equality was constitutionally enshrined in Article 8 of the Swiss Constitution, affirming equal treatment under the law in areas such as family, education, and employment.

+Despite significant legal advances, challenges remain.
+According to the Swiss Federal Statistical Office, the gender pay gap (median full-time equivalent wage) was 9.5% in 2022.
+In 2024, approximately 59.5 % of employed women worked part-time, compared to 20.6 % of men.
+Data from Swissinfo indicate that in 2024 women in full-time jobs earned 12% less than men on median.

 Patriarchal views

 Tradition dictates that the place of Swiss women is in the home in charge of housework and child care.
 Being in a society with strong patriarchal roots, Swiss tradition also places women under the authority of their fathers and their husbands.
 Such adherence to patriarchal donchanged and improved when the women of Switzerland gained their right to vote at the federal level on February 7, 1971.
-However, despite of gaining status of having equal rights with men, some Swiss women still have to be able to attain education beyond the post-secondary level, thus they earn less money than men, and they occupy lower-level job positions.
+However, despite gaining the status of having equal rights with men, some Swiss women still have to be able to attain education beyond the post-secondary level, thus they earn less money than men, and they occupy lower-level job positions.
 According to swissinfo.ch in 2011, Switzerland's State Secretariat for Economic Affairs (Seco) were encouraging business companies to "appoint more women to top-level positions".
-Those who are already working in business companies, according to same report, mentions that "women earn on average 20% less than men" in Switzerland, and the ratio was 6 out of 10 women were working part-time.
+Those who are already working in business companies, according to the same report, mentions that "women earn on average 20% less than men" in Switzerland, and the ratio was 6 out of 10 women were working part-time.

 Prominent Swiss women in the fields of business and law include Emilie Kempin-Spyri (1853–1901), the first woman to graduate with a law degree and to be accepted as an academic lecturer in the country, and Isabelle Welton, the head of IBM Switzerland and one of few women in the country to hold a top-level position in a business firm.